The RFQ: A request for quotation how-to guide with template

 While extremely helpful, an RFQ isn’t a good fit for every procurement situation.
 Because the primary consideration in an RFQ is cost, it is most often used for direct spend.
 For example, you may use an RFQ to purchase specific products, such as hardware, office supplies or materials.
 In addition, you may also use them for indirect spend.
 However, when using a quote request form to source complex goods and services, it’s important to know all the details of what you want.

-Think of an RFQ as a no-frills pre-order form — it clearly defines the product or service specifications needed.
-From style to size to design, every available variable.
+Think of an RFQ as a no-frills pre-order form — it clearly defines what product or service specifications needed.
+From style to size to design, use your request for quote to account for every available variable.

 Should you use an RFQ?

-- Do you have a list of prequalified vendors that can supply the specific product or service you need?
+Do you have a list of prequalified vendors that can supply the specific product or service you need?

-- Is price the most important factor?
+Is price the most important factor?

-- Are you buying something that is ready out-of-the-box and needs no specialization?
+Are you buying something that is ready out-of-the-box and needs no specialization?

-- Will you be able to manage the item yourself without support from the vendor?
+Will you be able to manage the item yourself without support from the vendor?